burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The particular implementation of ISA is called Microarchitecture in Electrical Engineering(EE) terminology.
 Different vendors can provide the support of the same ISA, but Microarchitecture is typically under NDA.

-Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers, not Computer Science people, and it's in fact mostly under NDA.
+Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers, not Computer Science people, and it's in fact it is mostly under NDA.

 There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code while using various compilers and target platforms for C++ online.
 It can be very useful for educational and analytical purposes because using color shows the correspondence between C++ code and Assembly code.